gmlewis/modus/CONTRIBUTING.md

 The primary development language of Modus is Go.
 The **runtime** and supporting packages are all written in Go.

-**Modus SDKs** enable users to build apps in multiple languages, currently including Go and AssemblyScript.
+**Modus SDKs** enable users to build apps in multiple languages, currently including Go, MoonBit, and AssemblyScript.

 The **Modus CLI** drives the local development experience and is written in TypeScript.